Costs of Bayesian Parameter Estimation in Third-Generation Gravitational Wave Detectors: an Assessment of Current Acceleration Methods: Introduction

-However, there is a growing concern regarding the computational burden for the third-generation (3G) GW detectors~\cite{Couvares:2021ajn, Bagnasco:2023ren}.
-The 3G detectors, including Einstein Telescope (ET)~\cite{Punturo:2010zz, Branchesi:2023mws} and Cosmic Explorer (CE)~\cite{reitze2019_CosmicExplorerContribution, Evans:2023euw}, are designed to reach the theoretical limit of sensitivity of ground-based GW detectors and are expected to detect hundreds of thousands of CBC signals every year with significantly higher SNR and longer signal duration~\cite{Branchesi:2023mws, Borhanian:2022czq}.
+However, there is a growing concern regarding the computational burden for the proposed third-generation (3G) GW detectors~\cite{Couvares:2021ajn, Bagnasco:2023ren}.
+The 3G detectors, including Einstein Telescope (ET)~\cite{Punturo:2010zz, Branchesi:2023mws, Abac:2025saz} and Cosmic Explorer (CE)~\cite{reitze2019_CosmicExplorerContribution, Evans:2023euw}, are designed to {improve the sensitivity by at least an order of magnitude over Advanced LIGO}, and are expected to detect hundreds of thousands of CBC signals every year with significantly higher SNR and longer signal duration~\cite{Branchesi:2023mws, Borhanian:2022czq}.
 While these detectors promise exciting scientific discoveries, the computational cost of analyzing all the detected signals using current methods is anticipated to be enormous, though it is not yet fully quantified.

-In this paper, we present a detailed estimate of the computational costs of PE in the 3G era, considering both the standard PE method and accelerated methods.
-By conducting 1200 PE experiments and fitting the PE time cost as a function of SNR and duration, we estimate the total costs of PE for 3G detectors based on the simulated catalog in ET Mock Data Challenge 1 (MDC-1).
-We find that billions to quadrillions of CPU core hours is required to analyze a one-month observation of 3G detectors with the standard PE method, with most of the computational load coming from long binary neutron star (BNS) and neutron star-black hole (NSBH) signals.
-With acceleration methods, the cost could be reduced to millions of CPU core hours.
-We also compare the performance of different acceleration methods in terms of speed and accuracy.
-Our results identify ROQ as the fastest method overall, though it requires additional training before the PE.
-We also highlight accuracy issues in high-SNR scenarios, with RB showing the worst accuracy due to its reliance on fiducial parameters used in the heterodyning process.
+In this paper, we present a detailed estimate of the computational costs of PE {for CBC sources} in the 3G era, considering both the standard PE method and accelerated methods.
+By conducting 1200 PE experiments and fitting the PE time cost as a function of SNR and duration, we estimate the total costs of PE for 3G detectors based on the simulated catalog in ET Mock Data Challenge 1 (MDC-1)~\cite{Tania:2025bsa}.
+We find that billions of CPU core hours is required to analyze one month of observation with the 3G detectors using the standard PE method, with most of the computational load coming from long binary neutron star (BNS) and neutron star-black hole (NSBH) signals.
+With acceleration methods, the cost could be reduced to {less than} millions of CPU core hours.
+We compare the performance of different acceleration methods in terms of speed and accuracy.
+Our results identify ROQ as the fastest method overall, though it requires additional training before the PE. {We find that, even with the accelerated methods, the one-month cost is sufficient to analyze all CBC events detected in the past ten years, highlighting the necessity of the use of more efficient methods such as machine learning.} We also highlight accuracy issues in high-SNR scenarios, with RB showing the worst accuracy due to its reliance on fiducial parameters used in the heterodyning process.